jsocol/pystatsd/docs/reference.rst

 .. note::

-    Each public API method supports a ``rate`` parameter, but statsd doesn't always use it the same way.
+    Each public stats API method supports a ``rate`` parameter, but statsd doesn't always use it the same way.
 See the :ref:`types-chapter` for more information.

 .. _StatsClient: